An excellent investment type, multifamily properties can offer a profitable solution when venturing into the real estate investing industry.

 - Determining Potential Income

 All real estate investors need to practice due diligence, so consider as much as you can before exchanging money.
 This means learning what income a property could gain.
 Some investors work by a rule of thumb, and for beginners, this is a good idea.
+It’s also a great idea to check out top local roofing companies.
 Most helpful is considering the 50% rule.
 That is, 50% of the investment income should be spending on expenses, not the mortgage.

 - Looking at Potential Costs